Histology Professor, Associate Professor or Assistant Professor

 The University of Medicine and Health Sciences-St. Kitts (UMHS) invites applications for a faculty position in Histology at all ranks.
 UMHS is a state of the art medical school located on the exotic Caribbean Island of St. Kitts.
 Faculty have a unique opportunity to become involved in the growth and success of the institution, and most importantly the opportunity to educate and nurture a new generation of physicians prepared to meet the 21st century health care delivery in a rapidly changing world.

-The successful candidate will be responsible for team teaching a course in Histology offered in the first year.
+Responsibilities: The successful candidate will be responsible for team teaching a course in Histology offered in the first year.
 The UMHS calendar year has three fifteen week semesters, with two to three weeks break between semesters for faculty leave.
-Responsibilities include:

 - Developing and providing students with approved syllabi and learning objectives.